synshop/rtfm/docs/index.md

     * Add tags to the front matter of an article.
     * Improving reading flow with the use of [admonitions](editors/Style/Admonitions), [grids](https://squidfunk.github.io/mkdocs-material/reference/grids/), or [tabs](https://squidfunk.github.io/mkdocs-material/reference/content-tabs/).

+### How do I get involved?

-There are 4 ways to get engaged with SYN Shop RTFM.
+There are 4 ways to get engaged with SYN Shop RTFM:

 * Message the #rtfm channel on discord to discuss various improvements.
 Discord link at https://synshop.org/discord